We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 DRUG TESTS

 Most businesses will subject their employees to a 5-panel drug screen.
 Other standard options include 7-panel, 10-panel, and 12-panel.
-If you are worried about kratom showing up on a standard drug test, then it is best to avoid using it.
+If you are worried about kratom showing up on a routine drug test, it is best to avoid using it.
 However, kratom will not even be detected on a 12-panel drug screen.
-More intense drug screens such as the 20-panel drug test that is aimed at opioids will not detect kratom alkaloids.
+More intense drug screens, such as the 20-panel drug test aimed at opioids, will not detect kratom alkaloids.

-So, to put your mind at ease, kratom will require specialty labs to do extensive testing and this is not something that most employers are willing to pay for.
+So, to put your mind at ease, kratom will require specialty labs to do extensive testing, which is not something most employers are willing to pay for.
 Employers simply cannot afford to test for kratom.
-Besides, kratom is a legal substance in most areas which means it should not pose an issue when it comes to drug testing.
+Besides, kratom is a legal substance in most areas, so it should not pose an issue regarding drug testing.

 Here is a breakdown of the various drug screens and what they test for:

-• 6-Panel Drug Test – THC, opiates, cocaine, amphetamines, methamphetamines, and benzodiazepines.
+• 6-Panel Test - opiates, methamphetamines, cocaine and benzodiazepines.

-• 7-Panel Drug Test – THC, opiates, PCP, cocaine, amphetamines, benzodiazepines, and barbiturates.
+• 7-Panel Test – THC, opiates, PCP, cocaine, amphetamines, and barbiturates.

-• 8-Panel Drug Test – THC, opiates, PCP, cocaine, amphetamines, methamphetamines, benzodiazepines, and barbiturates.
+• 8-Panel Test - cocaine, amphetamines, THC, methamphetamines, opiates, benzodiazepines, and barbiturates.

-• 9-Panel Drug Test – THC, opiates, PCP, cocaine, amphetamines, methamphetamines, benzodiazepines, barbiturates, and methadone.
+• 9-Panel Test - opiates, PCP, methamphetamines, benzodiazepines, THC, barbiturates, and methadone.

-• 10-Panel Drug Test – THC, opiates, PCP, cocaine, amphetamines, benzodiazepines, barbiturates, methadone, methaqualone, and propoxyphene.
+• 10-Panel Test - THC, opiates, amphetamines, benzodiazepines, barbiturates, cocaine methadone, methaqualone, and propoxyphene.

-• 12-Panel Drug Test – THC, opiates, PCP, cocaine, amphetamines, benzodiazepines, barbiturates, methadone, methaqualone, propoxyphene, ecstasy, and oxycodone.
+• 12-Panel Test - THC, opiates, PCP, cocaine, amphetamines, barbiturates, methadone, propoxyphene, ecstasy, and Oxycodone.
 The most comprehensive test, as it can test for extended opiates and the misuse of prescription painkillers

 kratom drug screen panel-oasis kratom